sapcc/maia/README.md

 # Maia

-Maia is a multi-tenant OpenStack-service for accessing Prometheus metrics.
-It offers [Prometheus-compatible](https://prometheus.io/docs/querying/api/)
+Maia is a multi-tenant OpenStack-service for accessing metrics and alarms collected through Prometheus.
+It offers a [Prometheus-compatible](https://prometheus.io/docs/querying/api/)
 API and supports federation.

-It was originally designed for the SAP Converged Cloud.
+At SAP we use it to share tenant-specific metrics from our Converged Cloud platform with our users.
+For their convenience we included a CLI, so that metrics can be discovered and retrieved from shell scripts.

-If you don't use OpenStack, you can still use it as a feature-complete CLI for Prometheus.
+If you don't use OpenStack, you can still use Maia CLI as a feature-complete shell client for Prometheus.

 ## Features